vercel/next.js/contributing/core/developing-using-local-app.md

-# Developing With Your Local Version of Next.js
+# Developing Using Your Local Version of Next.js

 There are two options to develop with your local version of the codebase: